-The Personal Safety Committee makes a written report to the College President on its findings and recommendations at least once each academic year.
+The Advisory Committee on Personal Safety makes a written report to the College President on its findings and recommendations at least once each academic year.
 This report is available online at: geneseo.edu/safety.

 Emergency Response

 The College's leadership is trained in assessing emergency situations, appropriately responding to said emergencies, and initiating necessary communication with those immediately impacted by the event and the greater campus community.